Wheel Pitching Machines vs. Arm Style Pitching Machines

 - Lightweight and portable

-- Many different models available for different age levels
+- Many different models are available for different age levels

 - Can throw breaking balls